-Environment and Ethics*
+Environment and Society:

 The Krea environmental studies graduate to embark on fulfilling career paths in industry, the nonprofit sector, academia, or government service.